adokter/adokter.github.io/_posts/2020-08-30-macrodemography.md

   image: /assets/images/transects-banner.jpg
 ---

-I recently got awarded an NSF Macrosystems award to study avian demography from a large-scale perspective.
-Here a brief general summary of what we want to achieve.
+I recently got awarded an NSF Macrosystems award to study avian demography from a large-scale perspective, in collaboration with Ali Johnston and Frank La Sorte.
+Here a brief summary of what we want to achieve.

 ### Macro-demography of North America's migratory avifauna